 While our main focus may be on water, food, a battery-powered radio, flashlights, and/or a headlamp, first aid kits and medicines, what about your finances?
 What kind of financial preparedness measures should you put in place?

-5 Steps to Financially Prepare for a Natural Disaster
+How to Prepare Your Finances for a Natural Disaster

 In an emergency, cash is king, given that ATM’s or other electronic forms of payment may not be available during an emergency and/or for a time period following an emergency.
 Make sure your emergency kit contains enough cash to pay for food, lodging, and other necessities for at least three days should you not be able to return to your home, the power is out or you are unable to get cash from a bank or ATM.